msg-CareerPaths/csharp-training/chapters/103-local-drive-access.md

   - Every time a product is created a file must be created on disk with information about the product.
   - When a product is modified or deleted, this must reflect in the files saved on disk.
   - You will have to come up with an apropiate folder and file name for this task.
-  - The folder where the files are stored does not exists.The folder can be located where you want.
+  - The folder where the files are stored does not exists, must be created from the app.

  **Further Resources:**